 My first consistent freelance client paid me $0.06 per word.
 The other clients I picked up along the way weren't much better, trying to bargain down my rates and expand the scope of work mid-way through.
 I had no idea how to advocate for myself and was so desperate for work, I often went along with it.

-Advocating for yourself is a little terrifying in the creative industries.
+Building your own self-marketing strategy is a little terrifying as a freelance writer.
 You're scared of setting your rates too high in case clients turn around and say no.

 These days, I work exclusively with clients who respect me, challenge me and bring me joy.
 High-paying clients who are open to listening to ideas and who encourage me to grow.
-If I'd known all it took was a mindset shift, I'd have prioritised working on this years ago.
+If I'd known all it took was implementing a self-marketing strategy, I'd have prioritised working on this years ago.

 When I'm not writing, I spend most of my time exploring beautiful Bali, which is where I call home.
 I spend a lot of time scuba diving, cafe hopping, playing with the endless street dogs that live in my neighbourhood and planning my next adventures.
-Next up will be Morocco, Vietnam and Japan, if you're wondering!
+Next up will be a summer in Europe, if you're wondering!

 I have the freedom to work from anywhere in the world and you couldn't pay me any amount of money to go back to my old lifestyle: working long hours for low pay packets and spending the whole time a little anxious that I wasn't worthy of anything bigger.

-Freelancing in the creative industries can be one of the most exciting, confidence-boosting and versatile careers around.
+Freelance writing can be one of the most exciting, confidence-boosting and versatile careers around.
 You can travel the world, spend more time with your family and friends or pick up new hobbies.
-But if you're not advocating for yourself, you'll struggle to step away from those low-paying clients and underwhelming projects.
+But if you're not building your business with a strategy in mind, you'll struggle to step away from those low-paying clients and one-off, underwhelming projects.

 confidence follows action,